In this chapter, I bring together all the information on nibs and discuss their correlations.

 - d the deformation and

-- α the angle alpha, the tine is bent along the axis.
+- α the angle alpha, the degree the tine is bent along the axis of the nib.

 Let’s discuss equation 2.
-For example: When α or αF respectively, is 30° then sin 30° is ½ … meaning the widening of the slit W equals the deflection.
+For example: When αR or αF respectively, is 30° then sin 30° is ½ … meaning the widening of the slit W equals the deflection.

-For a rounded nib, the angle αR can be established through approximation.
+For a rounded nib, the representative angle αR can be established through approximation.

-In most cases nibs are not flat roof-shaped, even there is nothing wrong with that.
-I believe that the reason behind curved nibs is many thousands of years old tradition when nibs were cut from quills, which has turned into a consumer expectation, the icon of writing.
+In most cases, nibs are not flat or roof-shaped, even though there is nothing wrong with that.
+I believe that the reason behind curved nibs is a tradition of many thousands of years when nibs were cut from quills (tubular), which has turned into a consumer expectation, the icon of writing.

 A flat nib is more predictable in behaviour.
 As I said further up, a rounded nib snaps over at a certain point.
 Not nice.
-I would not mind a flat nib like Parker had one nut is was stiff as if they didn’t know what they were doing.
+Flat nibs give gradually and pass over into plastic deformation.
+Not good either, but avoidable through good ingeneering.
+I would not mind a flat nib like the Parker 180, but it was very stiff.
+It appeared as if they didn’t know what they were doing.

 How to determine the length of bending?

 It’s a bit like: The chain breaks at its weakest link.
 They all look the same.
-How to determine, which one it is?
+How to determine, which one it will be?
 How to predict where the break will happen?
-In nib terms, we do not want the nib to break, but we want to be able to determine where and by how much the bib is going to bend.
+In nib terms, we do not want the nib to break, but we want to be able to determine where and by how much the nib is going to bend.

-The physics of bending I have discussed around diagram 5, we see, the curve is gradual, it isn’t a particular line.
+The physics of bending I have discussed around diagram 5, where we see that the curve is gradual, it isn’t a particular, given line.
 As a basis for discussion, you can see in diagram 7 several suggestions for possible areas of bending.
-As a refresher: Keeping the force constant, the degree of bending is determined by the cross-sectional area, the product of the thickness of the material and the length of the line of bending, which is a, b, c or d.
+As a refresher: Keeping the force constant, the degree of bending is determined by the cross-sectional area along the line of bending where the cross-section area is the product of the thickness of the material and the length of the width of bending.
+The lines of bending I suggest could be at a, b, c or d.

-The width of the bending area is shorter than in suggestion b; however, the radius of curvature is smaller; therefore, this section is stiffer, and bending will not occur.
+The width of the bending is shorter than in suggestion b; however, the radius of curvature is smaller (light blue); therefore, this section is stiffer, and bending will not occur there.

-Even it offers the longest length of bending (distance from the tip, therefore longest lever and highest momentum), the width (length of the purple line) is longer than at in suggestion c.
+Even it presents the longest length of bending (distance from the tip, therefore longest lever and highest momentum) as well as a flatter radius (dark blue), the width (length of the purple line) is almost twice as long as in suggestion c.

-This is the most likely area of bending.
-In comparison with a and b, it has the largest radius of curvature, and the width is narrower (the green dotted line).
-In diagram 8, you can see how the change in thickness and profile can move the bend area c further back, and therefore it increases the length of bending.
+This is the most likely area of bending in this shape of nib.
+In comparison with a and b, it has a larger radius of curvature, and the width is narrower (the green dotted line).
+In diagram 8, you can see how the change in thickness and profile can move the bend area c further back because the thickness of the material increases the bending force by the power of 3.
+In addition, moving the bending area back also increases the length of bending.

-Why not this one, you ask rightly, the radius is the largest and the width the smallest.
-Remember, the thickness of the material is often not constant.
-I show you a diagram from the Nib Manufacturing chapter, which explains it.
+Why not this one, you ask rightly, the radius is the largest and the width the smallest, but the length of bending is very short.

-The thickening has two advantages, at least.
+The thickening of the nib around the length of the tines makes them stiffer, doubling makes them eight times stiffer.
+This has two advantages, at least.
 It shifts the area of bending further back; the longer the length of bending the more responsive the nib is, see equation 1, the relationship is l cubed.

 I feel a sense of saturation.
 It was a lot to digest for you.
 Tell me your questions, and I will continue expanding on this topic.